 As part of the agreement with JOGMEC, the Company is entitled to an operator fee of 10% of the direct costs incurred, which is limited to 5% for any contracts requiring aggregate payments of more than \$100,000.
 The Company first recognized the operator fees against evaluation and exploration expenditures, as cost recoveries, and recognized the excess as other income in the consolidated statement of loss and comprehensive loss.
-The portion of the operator fee recognized as income during the nine months ended August 31, 2022 amounted to \$25,500 (2021 - \$nil).
+The portion of the operator fee recognized as income during the three months ended February 28, 2023 amounted to \$25,850 (2022 - \$8,432).